camilaagw/DS-DE-training-notes/2-How-to-win-a-DS-competition-coursera/README.md

     * Number of latent factors (Usually 5-100)

 Methods:
-* SVD and PCA: Standart tools for Matrix Factorization
+* SVD and PCA: Standard tools for Matrix Factorization
 * TruncatedSVD: Works with sparse matrices
 * Non-negative Matrix Factorization (NMF): Ensures that all latent factors are non-negative.
 Good for counts-like data.
 Males